-The Greater Montreal Area tends to peak the latest, so expect leaf-peeping season to reach its colored apex in the city around early and mid-October whereas regions such as the Laurentians and the Eastern Townships usually get a head start on their peak seasons in mid to late September.
+The Greater Montreal Area tends to peak the latest, with the leaf-peeping season reaching its colored apex in the city around early and mid-October.
+On the other hand, colors in northern and eastern regions like the Laurentians and the Eastern Townships have usually peaked around mid to late September.

-Heading to the province of Quebec for some leaf peeping naturally leads to its biggest metropolis, Montreal, a vibrant multicultural French-speaking city featuring not only several idyllic fall foliage destinations but an incredible food scene, bustling nightlife, rejuvenating spas, and a wide assortment of fall festivals.
+Heading to the province of Quebec for some leaf peeping naturally leads to its biggest metropolis, Montreal, a vibrant multicultural French-speaking city.
+Each fall, Montreal attracts visitors around the world with not only idyllic fall foliage but an incredible food scene, bustling nightlife, many rejuvenating spas and resorts, and a wide assortment of festivals: